benchopt/benchopt/doc/user_guide/ml_benchmark.rst

 To easily get started with a new ML benchmark, we recommend using the dedicated ``benchopt``'s `ML template <https://github.com/benchopt/template_benchmark_ml>`_ from github.
-This template provide a simple structure, with the different benchopt's options set to accomodate ML workflows.
+This template provides a simple structure, with the different benchopt's options set to accommodate ML workflows.

 Cross-validation